 One of the largest pitfalls for QITs (and with almost all Medicaid planning, asset protection planning and estate planning) is that your durable power attorney should have the power to create a QIT.
 If a durable power of attorney is created after Oct.
 1, 2011, then the document must be initialed in the right place.
 This is very important, to say the least.
 Almost every day we see poorly created created powers of attorney that do not have the power to create a QIT!

 How is a QIT administered?

 Mary, a single person, needs nursing home Medicaid for January.
 Her countable assets are below $2,000.
-Mary's gross income is $2,300 per month (i.e., over the income cap).
-In order to create Medicaid for January, Mary (or her attorney-in-fact) needs to deposit at least $96 into the QIT's bank account in January.
-Because the $96 was placed into the QIT, Mary's income is now (somewhat magically) below $2,250/month.
-(We would always advise placing more than enough income into the QIT, not just this bare minimum).
+Mary's gross income is $2,300 per month (i.e., over the income cap by $50).
+In order to create Medicaid eligibility for January, Mary (or her attorney-in-fact) needs to deposit at least $51 into the QIT's bank account in January.
+Because the $51 was placed into the QIT, Mary's income is now (somewhat magically) below $2,249/month.
+We would always advise placing more than enough income into the QIT, not just this bare minimum.

-If Medicaid is needed for February, Mary must, once again, deposit the applicable amount into the QIT, each and every month.
+If Medicaid is needed for February (which is highly likely, unless Mary does not need Medicaid), Mary must, once again, deposit the applicable amount into the QIT, each and every month.

 What happens to the funds place into the QIT?

 Generally, the income placed into the QIT is paid out in a number of different ways: